Leonard Woods Labaree

-Leonard W. Labaree (August 26, 1897, near Urumia, Persia – May 5, 1980, in Northford, Connecticut) was a distinguished documentary editor, a professor of history at Yale University for more than forty years, an historian of Colonial America, and the founding editor of the multivolume publication of The Papers of Benjamin Franklin.
+Leonard W. Labaree (August 26, 1897, near Urumia, Persia – May 5, 1980, in Northford, Connecticut) was a distinguished documentary editor, a professor of history at Yale University for more than forty years, a historian of Colonial America, and the founding editor of the multivolume publication of The Papers of Benjamin Franklin.

 Early life and education

 Leonard W. Labaree was the son of Benjamin Labaree, an American missionary in Persia.
 He obtained his bachelor's degree at Williams College in 1920, and graduated with Phi Beta Kappa honors, after qualifying as a balloon pilot in the U.S. Army Air Service and as a second lieutenant in 1917–1919.
 In 1924 went on to Yale University, where he earned his master's degree in history in 1923 and his Ph.D. in 1926.
 In 1920, he married Elizabeth Mary Calkins, with whom he had two sons, Arthur C. Labaree and the historian Benjamin Woods Labaree.
-In 1930 Labaree wrote and published a work entitled, Royal Government in America: a Study of the British Colonial System before 1783, for which he received the Justin Winsor Prize of the American Historical Association.
+In 1930, Labaree wrote and published a work entitled, Royal Government in America: a Study of the British Colonial System before 1783, for which he received the Justin Winsor Prize of the American Historical Association.